DiogoLanc/react-todo-list/README.md

 ## Some Features

 - Add, edit, and delete tasks
+- Filter tasks by id, name and task state
 - Form validation (required fields and email format)
 - Loading and error UI messages
 - Data persistence with a local server using `json-server` ('db.json')